awesomemotive/easy-digital-downloads/readme.md

 * Dramatically improved the default PayPal gateway, which should help prevent payments not getting verified
 * Added edd_get_ip() and updated the user IP detection.
 It previously failed if the server was running SSL
 * Added missing class name to the download history table
-* Fixed a misnamed class in the purchase history table
+* Fix: a misnamed class in the purchase history table
 * Updated purchase and download history to now show download links if redownload is disabled
 * Added a new conditional called edd_no_redownload() that theme devs can use to check if redownloading of files is permitted
-* Fixed problem with improper encoding of apostrphes in purchase receipt emails
+* Fix: problem with improper encoding of apostrphes in purchase receipt emails
 * Added new edd_hook_callback() function for settings field type callbacks
 * Updated default language files with new strings for translation